-When It Comes to Regulations, Quality Trumps Quantity, as Vermont Captives’ Streamlined Processes Prove
+When It Comes to Captive Regulation, Quality Eclipses Quantity as Vermont’s Streamlined Approach Proves

 As the first and largest captive domicile in the U.S., the captive insurance industry in Vermont is far more developed than what you would find in any other jurisdiction.